datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect3_SPI.md

   testers, tech dep vs comm flow
 * Used to identify bottlenecks, missing connections, information brokers (key nodes)
 * Social network analysis often applied

+## Change requires... ##

+* Commitment from management
+* Support & training
+* Staff involvement
+* Measurable goals

+## SMART Goals ##
+* Specific - who, what, when, where, why, how?
+* Measurable - How will you know when you're done?
+* Attainable - Is this realistic?
+* Relevant - How does this relate to current situation & visions for future?
+* Time-bound - what's the deadline?